 Like any bark, this Dark Chocolate Potato Chip Bark is really easy to make.
 The recipe calls for just two ingredients: dark chocolate chips and crushed potato chips.
 That’s it and that’s all.

 Easy desserts are always a win, right?

-When I first made this Dark Chocolate Potato Chip Bark, I tried it with regular potato chips and it was just ok.
+When I first made this Dark Chocolate Potato Chip Bark, I tried it with regular potato chips.
+It was ok.
 It did have that salty, sweet combo I was looking for, but I wanted more of a crunch factor.
 The second time I made it, I decided to use thick crinkle cut chips (Kettle Brand Chips to be exact).
 The crinkle cut chips gave this bark just the right amount of crunch that I was looking for.

-The smooth chocolate and the crunchy potato chips make this Dark Chocolate Potato Chip Bark one heck of an addicting sweet n’ salty dessert.
+The smooth chocolate and the crunchy potato chips make this Dark Chocolate Potato Chip Bark an addicting sweet n’ salty dessert!

 Dark Chocolate Potato Chip BarkPrint Recipe

 - 2 cups crushed thick cut crinkle cut potato chips